Published 25th October 2012

 Flexibility when it comes to the couple’s plans for the wedding photos is important.
 It is not unlikely that unforeseen circumstances may arise during the occasion, things that you and the photographer can’t control.
 For example, rain might suddenly fall on the wedding day.
 The flexibility of the photographer will be of great importance as it will allow him to adapt to changes of venue.
 It will be helpful to anticipate this kind of situation and formulate a plan B ahead of time for the couple’s and photographer’s sake.

 Many couples prefer having some black and white shots too in order to create a classic feel in the photos.
 Plus, tuxedos and wedding dresses look exquisite in black and white shots.
 It is also able to cover up the bad effects of an overcast or pouring rain.
-Color wedding photos in those conditions look dreary.
-With black and white, you wouldn’t have to worry about the color of the sky and those raindrops can even add a romantic touch to your photos.
+Colour wedding photos in those conditions look dreary.
+With black and white, you wouldn’t have to worry about the colour of the sky and those raindrops can even add a romantic touch to your photos.

 The point here is that it’s going to be your big day.
 The pictures you have of that moment don’t just serve as a documentation of the occasion.
 They are the testaments of the beginning of your life together.
 To say that choosing the right wedding photographer is an important matter is an understatement.